hughdesmond2006/discogs-scraper/README.md

 can cause it fail.
 You can provide several tracks for each artist (order top-artists.txt by artist name) and if the first fails it will try the next, then the next and so on until it finds a match for the artist.

-If none of the provided tracks for a particular artist return a matching discogs profile you can:
+If none of the provided tracks for a particular artist return a matching discogs profile you can:<br />
-A. Add more/different tracks from that artist to the top-artists.txt which are more likely to be found on discogs
+A. Add more/different tracks from that artist to the top-artists.txt which are more likely to be found on discogs<br />
-B. Cleanup any messy tags that may be causing the search to fail ie. remove unnecessary special characters, label tags, extra artists or any other junk that messes up the format outlined at the start of this section.
+B. Cleanup any messy tags that may be causing the search to fail ie. remove unnecessary special characters, label tags, extra artists or any other junk that messes up the format outlined at the start of this section.<br />

 ### get-youtube-links.js